HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ![](fig/same_label_2d.png){
 alt="A screenshot of an instance segmentation of nuclei."}

-the images above, three of the light purple nuclei are visibly touching, so it is not surprising that they have been considered as a single `connected component` and thus labelled as a single nucleus.
+In the image above, three of the light purple nuclei are visibly touching, so it is not surprising that they have been considered as a single `connected component` and thus labelled as a single nucleus.
 What about the fourth apparently separate nucleus?
 Why does it have the same label?